 There are two main types of cells in the blood.
 The most common are red blood cells or erythrocytes, which carry oxygen to body tissues and remove carbon dioxide.
 The other group is white blood cells, or leukocytes.
 These are the immune cells.

 Some white blood cells recognize specific foreign bodies for the body to have been exposed in the past.
 These immune cells are called lymphocytes.
 Other white blood cells are not specific and can attack a range of different foreign organisms: these include neutrophils, eosinophils and natural killer cells.

 There are two different types of lymphocytes.
 B lymphocytes (sometimes called B cells only) produce antibodies.
 An antibody is a protein that can block in a particular role of a particular foreign body.
 When this happens, the antibody signals to other cells immune to the body's attack.

-T lymphocytes (sometimes just called T-cells) are called different names depending on the molecules on their surface.
-CD4 cells (Also known as T lymphocytes CD4 and T-helper cells) play a coordinating role in the immune system.
-They help B-lymphocytes identify foreign organisms (which they produce antibodies against).
+T lymphocytes (sometimes called T-cells) are called different names depending on the molecules on their surface.
+CD4 cells (Also known as CD4 T lymphocytes and T-helper cells) play a coordinating role for the immune system.
+They help B lymphocytes identify foreign organisms (which they produce antibodies against).
 They also secrete substances that activate CD8 cells to reproduce.
-CD4 cells also activate macrophages (see below) to kill certain organisms, including many of the subsequent disease AIDS, opportunistic diseases.
-When CD4 cells are destroyed by HIV, all these parts of the immune system are stopped.
-CD8 cells (also known as T-lymphocytes or cytotoxic T cells CD8) are connected to the body abnormal cells, including cells which have been infected by viruses, and kill them.
+CD4 cells also activate macrophages (see below) to kill certain organisms, including many of the diseases subsequent to AIDS, opportunistic diseases.
+When CD4 cells are destroyed by HIV, all these parts of the immune system are disrupted.
+CD8 cells (also known as CD8 T-lymphocytes or cytotoxic T cells) connect in the body to abnormal cells, especially cells that have been infected by viruses, and kill them.